Ruihan1124/Ruihan1124/README.md

 ---

-_Internship-related projects involve enterprise systems and can't be shared publicly.
-Other completed projects are currently private and will be published progressively after refinement._
-_This page is a work in progress — more projects and content coming soon!_
+_Some projects from my internship involve enterprise systems and cannot be shared publicly.
+Other completed works are currently private and will be published progressively after review.
+This page is a work in progress — more projects and content are on the way!_